ey92/notes/1101notes.md

 - **voiced sounds** - sounds articulated with vocal cords
 - **whispering**: holding back part of vocal cords apart
 - **glottal stops** - created by momentarily closingthe vocal cords

+#### Articulatory Phonetics
+- stop
+- fricative
+- affricate
+- voice (glottal gesture & vocal folds)

+glottal stops
+- not written in English, implied by phonology of words
+- glottal fricative: [h]
+- not possible to voice glottal stops

+vowels are normally voicedconsonants may or may not be voiced

+voiced sounds can be made loud or soft, or sung

+Voice Onset Time
+-if voicing coincides with the release of the consonant, consonant is voiceless -_voiceless aspirated stops_
+	- sometimes, voicing is delayed after the consonant is released, while vocal records are apart
+	- shows up as friction on spectrogram

+advanced voice onset 	/d/
+coincident voice onset 	/t/ 		only occurs after fricatives delayed voice onset 	/t^h/ 		doesn't occur after fricatives

+nasal soound: velum is lowered